top of page

 “All.”

-“Done, what then?”
+“Done.
+What then?”
 Pol asked.

-“I know Sheila Greywand,” Pol said.
+“I know.
+Sheila Greywand,” Pol said.

-“Okay, then what?”
+“Right, then what?”

 “You need a gimmick.”